Last fact-checked: 26 August 2020

 Find out how you can take advantage of more affordable treatment at our quality-checked facilities around the world and pay the best prices online with Medical Departures.

-Most people know that laser eye surgery (or LASIK) is used to correct short-sight (myopia), but it less well-known that it can be used for long-sight (hypermetropia) and astigmatism – a condition where the cornea or lens isn’t perfectly shaped, causing blurred or distorted vision.
+Most people know that laser eye surgery (or LASIK) is used to correct short-sightedness (myopia), but it less well-known that it can be used for long-sightedness (hypermetropia) and astigmatism–a condition where the cornea or lens isn’t perfectly shaped, causing blurred or distorted vision.
 Most people who wear glasses have some degree of astigmatism.

 Laser eye treatment involves using a laser to reshape the lens (cornea) to enable the light entering the eye to be properly focused for clear vision.

 Only a trained ophthalmologist will be able to tell you if you are a suitable candidate.
-Generally, there are some conditions you will have to meet, but if you can answer ‘Yes’ to the following questions you may be suitable:
+Generally, you will need to meet some conditions: if you can answer ‘yes’ to the following questions you will likely qualify for treatment:

 A "flap" is created in the lens, which is folded back so the underlying tissue can be accessed.
 The laser is used to remove some of this tissue and it is reshaped so that it focuses light more accurately, thus improving vision.

 The actual correction will be slightly different, depending on your particular vision problem.
-If you are near-sighted, the aim is to flatten the cornea, but for far-sight patients, a dome shape needs to be created.
+If you are near-sighted, the aim is to flatten the cornea.
+For far-sight patients, a dome shape needs to be created.
 For astigmatism, the aim is to create a smoother shape.

-Once the reshaping is complete, the flap will be put back and allowed to heal.
+Once the reshaping is complete, the flap will be restored and allowed to heal.
 There are no stitches or bandages, but you will be given anesthetic drops to apply.

 Your vision may be blurred immediately after the surgery, and you may experience temporary burning or itching, which will gradually improve over the following days.
 You should have someone drive you home after the procedure.